DanielGuernsey99/FA23-Team-7/README.md

         -Text Art

 List of contributors:
-    Jennifer Rose:  niffinator
+    Jennifer Rose:  Niffinator
     Daniel Guernsey: DanielGuernsey99
     Jiya Stroder: JStrod

-Submit the link to my gitAccount and the link to the project in the assignment link in Canvas
+Submit the link to my gitAccount and the link to the project in the assignment link in Canvas.